Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-09T09:40:52-05:00 (48.06107, -91.56269) 1297 feet: Breakfast on camp on Canadian Point

 <!-- Got into camp time of 18:00 is for 2025-08-09 and is based on the picture.
-     However, the 20250809 waypoint was created at 18:41. -->
+     However, the 2025-08-09 waypoint was created at 18:41. -->

 ![Royce in camp on Carp Lake 2025-08-09 18:26](./attachments/202508091826-000.jpeg "Royce in camp on Carp Lake 2025-08-09 18:26")

 At some point last night, distant thunder woke us.
-When the rain started, I had to get out of the tent to untangle the toggle that holds the rain fly aside, much as Royce did two nights before.
+When the rain started, I had to get out of the tent to untangle the toggle that holds the rain fly aside, as Royce did two nights before.

-As the rain was petering out and I was drifting into sleep, the storm really hit.
+As the rain seemed to be petering out and I was drifting into sleep, the storm really hit.
 Hard rain fell for a while&mdash;no idea how long&mdash;several lightning strikes lit the tent and the thunder was loud.

 This morning, some animal made a noise that woke Royce and we slowly crawled out of the tent to investigate.
-Some stupid squirrel, no doubt.
+Stupid squirrels.
 Yesterday was a big day for us.
-So we sip our coffee, chat, and amble around camp, stopping only to stare at things and to shake water off our tent and packs.
-Everything important was in a pack and was dry.
-So our camp discipline is good, even if we'e not feeling spritely.
+So we rediscover fire, sip our coffee, practice our grunting, and amble around camp, stopping occasionally to stare at things.
+There's a fair bit of water to shake off the tent and packs.
+Everything important was under cover, so our camp discipline was good, even if we'e not feeling spritely.

 There is still a slight breeze from the south, so the thunderstorm brought no major weather change.
 The overcast is moderately thick, but not as thick as